How to make fluffy French brioche. Discover how to make your brioche rise - with ideas for fillings and toppings using our family's best recipe.

 - fig jam (reduced sugar with orange)

-- spiced plum or
+- spiced plum or rhubarb and rose

 - Alternatively, serve with homemade rhubarb or strawberry compote.

-Fluffy French Brioche
+French Brioche Toast

 Ingredients

-- 500 g (18oz/ 4¼ cups) plain flour (all-purpose)
+- 500 g (18oz/ 4¼ cups) plain flour all-purpose (T55 in France)

-- 50 g (2oz/ ¼ cup) caster sugar
+- 50 g (2oz/ ¼ cup) sugar

 - 2 tablespoon orange blossom water (if not using, replace with more milk)

-- 4 large eggs organic
+- 4 medium eggs organic (or 3 large)

 - 150 g (5½oz/ 1 stick + 2 tbsp) unsalted butter melted